shahramatrian/flightbooking/README.md

     [PUT] api/v1/cancel/{bookingId}

-## Deploy on AWS
+## Prepare AWS Environment
-The application has beed succesfully deployed on AWS using the following services:
+The application is deployed on AWS using the following services:
 - AWS Elastic Beanstalk
 - AWS RDS

+Here are the the steps to prepare the environment:

 ### Set up an Elastic Beanstalk application environment: